 Children's Mental Health Early Intervention Education Programs

-We partner with service providers to:
+By partnering with health service providers we aim to:

 - Enhance children and young people’s knowledge around mental health issues.

 - Make sure our next generation know where to seek support.

 - Showcase a story of lived experience with mental ill health.

 - Alongside service providers we create theatre-based performances with audience interaction

 - Approx. 1 hour (45 min of forum discussion and interaction)